alice-si/impact-signalling/README.md

 # gnosis-signalling

 > Use gnosis prediction market to signal social project performance.
+This project was developed with the help of an ECO grant provided by Gnosis.
+To test a working current implementation of the Android application, please contact alice@alice.si.

 ## To develop